Sandrafongshurui/SEIF-Project-1/README.md

 ---------------------
 Future Features

-1)Able to have user login account
+1) Able to have user login account

-2)Feature to track their goals and calorie intake
+2) Feature to track their goals and calorie intake

-3)Feature to input their ideal weight, calcukatione can be personalised
+3) Feature to input their ideal weight, calcukatione can be personalised

-3)More filter selection on recipes (lunch,breakfast,dinner)
+4) More filter selection on recipes (lunch,breakfast,dinner)

-4)Feature to change their goal on at different pages, instead of going back to the main
+5) Feature to change their goal on at different pages, instead of going back to the main

-4)Incorporate a more balanced wellness, such as some work out sets they can link to, curated to their goals and needs
+6) Incorporate a more balanced wellness, such as some work out sets they can link to, curated to their goals and needs